nirv-ai/fullstackapps/README.md

 - [elysia](https://elysiajs.com/)
 - [bun](https://bun.sh/)
   - deno / nodejs could be used as well
-  - IMO bun should be preferred
+  - IMO bun should be preferred as it supports executing nimlang files via `bun:ffi`

 #### fe: frontends